Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-cash-settled.md

 description: Developer guide for writing cash settled options on digital assets with Valorem Clear.
 ---

-Picking up from where we left off in the previous guide to writing [physically settled options](/docs/dev-guide-write-asset-settled), let's now learn how to achieve cash settlement of your Clearinghouse positions.
+Picking up from where we left off in the previous guide to writing [physically settled options](/docs/dev-guide-write-asset-settled), let's now learn how to achieve cash settlement of your Valorem Clear positions.

 ## Writing an option